-Experiencing hypoglycemia (hypo) or low blood sugar is nothing to mess around with.
-Once you recognise a low blood sugar, usually identified as anything below 3.9 mmol/L you should take action.
+Experiencing hypoglycaemia (hypo) or low blood sugar levels is nothing to take lightly.
+Once you recognise a low blood sugar level, usually identified as anything below 3.9 mmol/L, you should take action.
+The warning signs of hypoglycaemia include fatigue, sweating and feeling dizzy.
 That means knowing how much active insulin is in your system still (if on fast-acting or mealtime insulin) and eating or drinking fast sugar or glucose.
-This can be in the form of fruit juice, sweets, glucose tabs or gels.
-Typically it’s recommended to follow the rule of 15: take 15 grams of carbs, wait 15 minutes, check your blood sugar again.
-Repeat this process until your blood sugar comes back up.
+This can be in the form of fruit juice, sweets, glucose tablets or energy gels.
+Typically it’s recommended to follow the rule of 15: take 15 grams of carbs, wait 15 minutes, check your blood sugar levels again.
+Repeat this process until your blood sugar comes back up in target range.
 Recheck again an hour later to ensure you don’t have a rebound high blood sugar or persistent low.
 While this is a commonly used rule, it is always best to discuss with your healthcare team the best plan for you to follow.

-Hypoglycemia is not the only potential diabetes related emergency.
-Diabetes is a complex condition that affects many different organs and functions in the body.
+Hypoglycaemia is not the only potential diabetes related emergency.
+Diabetes is a complex disease that affects many different organs and functions in the body.

-When Hyperglycemia or high blood sugar becomes dangerous
+When does Hyperglycaemia or high blood sugar becomes dangerous

-There are so many factors that can cause your blood sugar to rise that it is not uncommon to experience hyperglycemia if you are living with diabetes.
+There are so many factors that can cause your blood sugar to rise that it is not uncommon to experience hyperglycaemia if you are a person living with diabetes.
 When your blood sugar goes up, there are a few different ways you can help your body bring it back down.
-Take exercise, for example.
-Did you know your leg muscles are among the biggest muscles in your body?
-Taking a walk can be quite effective in bringing your blood sugar down.
-Some exercise can increase your blood glucose though so keep an eye on levels and speek with your diabetes team for more information and to discuss what works for you.
+Do some exercise, for example.
+Did you know your leg muscles are some of the biggest muscles in your body?
+Taking a walk can be quite effective in bringing your blood sugar levels down.

-How do you know if it is a “real emergency”?
+How do you know if it is an emergency?